Hep C Treatments

 - Harvoni® - sofosbuvir with ledipasvir

-The new treatments have high success rates – around 95% across the entire hep C population:
+These DAA (direct acting antiviral) treatments have very high cure rates – around 95% across the entire hep C population:

 - All genotypes – oral treatment with tablets, sometimes 1 tablet a day